 At quarter to ten on the evening of Friday, December 3, 1926, an up and coming crime writer left her home in Berkshire, England, saying she was going out for a drive.

 She first went upstairs to kiss her sleeping daughter, Rosalind, then got into her Morris Cowley and left.

-The next morning the car was found several miles away – abandoned.
+The next morning the car was found several miles away, abandoned.
+Where was she?

 The police started dredging the lake.
 Fifteen thousand volunteers joined the search of the surrounding countryside.